 67% comes from the Welsh Government 28% comes from Council Tax

-5% comes from the fees we charge for some services e.g. planning fees, garden waste charges, Register Office fees
+5% comes from the fees we charge for some services e.g. planning fees, garden waste charges, Register Office fees to bridge the budget gap.

 The Council also receives other ring fenced grants and contributions which fund specific projects